linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 13.04.2024
+- Topic: Intranet vs. Opennet
+- Directory: /posts/2024/April/13
+- Description: ``` 🔍🌐 In our latest post, we've delved into the differences between intranets and public Open Nets in Linkspreed's Web4!
+What advantages do you see in each?
+Share your thoughts! #Intranet #Web4 #Linkspreed 🚀 ```

 ### 12.04.2024
 - Topic: intranet.linkspreed.com
 - Directory: /posts/2024/April/12